Her View: Freedom of Information Day a good reason to celebrate

 Thirty years later, President Bill Clinton signed the Electronic FOIA, which covers electronic documents (texts, emails and other e-documents) as open for public inspection.
 As with paper documents there are exceptions to what can be released.
 For example, most classified documents, personnel documents and ongoing criminal investigation files are not open for public viewing.

-Under the law, anyone has the right to request access to documents and information, but they must make the request in writing and many agencies have forms the requester must complete.
-For complete information about how to use FOIA on the federal level, the Reporter’s Committee for Freedom of the Press has created a Wiki page atfoia.wiki/wiki/Main_Page.
+Under the law, anyone has the right to request access to documents and information, but they must make the request in writing and many agencies have forms the requestor must complete.
+For complete information about how to use FOIA on the federal level, the Reporter’s Committee for Freedom of the Press has created a Wiki page at foia.wiki/wiki/Main_Page.

 In addition to federal FOIA, states also have open records or similar laws, and most have exceptions for ongoing criminal investigations, juvenile records and other legal procedures.